What is a Muay Thai cross? Powerful Right Cross

 After making contact, swiftly return your arm to a neutral position to avoid vulnerability to counters.

-Difference Between Muay Thai Jab Muay Thai and Cross
+Difference Between Muay Thai Jab and Muay Thai Cross

 In Muay Thai, the jab is a quick, straight punch with the lead hand used for measuring distance and disrupting the opponent’s rhythm.
 It is typically lighter and faster.
 The cross, on the other hand, is a powerful straight punch with the rear hand, aimed at delivering knockout power.
 It often follows the jab and involves hip and shoulder rotation for maximum impact.
 Both techniques are fundamental in Muay Thai for setting up combinations and engaging in stand-up striking.